devopsmap/devopsmap.github.io/README.md

 # devopsmap.github.io

-Useful links and information for learning DevOps
+There will be a list of useful links and notes about DevOps.
+Inspired by [this](https://roadmap.sh/devops) roadmap.